When They Look on Him Whom They have Pierced

 . . . in whom the whole structure is joined together and grows into a holy temple in the Lord; Eph.
 2:21

-Roughly, the metaphor would be: We must be joined to the beloved name of the given.
-This is an important prophecy of the nature of salvation in the Messiah.
-The One who we must be joined too.
+Roughly, the metaphor would be: The beloved is given a name of reputation to join.
+Or, we must be joined to the beloved name of the given.
+That is very profound.
+The One with whom we must be joined too.
 In order to become the holy temple.[1Cor.
 6:19] See Also: The Promise of the Third Temple]

 . . . and all the families that are left

-Seems only small groups of people actually embrace the Messiah.
-Many times “by themselves” is mentioned; each family recognizes the Messiah, not the nation as a whole.
+It seems only small groups of people actually embrace the Messiah.
+Many times, “by themselves” is mentioned; each family recognizes the Messiah, not the nation as a whole.

 You are the sons of the prophets and of the covenant which God gave to your fathers, saying to Abraham, ‘And in your posterity shall all the families of the earth be blessed.’
 Acts 3:25